-If the concern is long term rather than immediate, for example a child who is often dirty, smelly or who has disruptive behaviour, you should discuss this with the child protection designated lead who will decide whether to make a referral.
+If the concern is long term rather than immediate, for example an adult who is often dirty, smelly or who has disruptive behaviour, you should discuss this with the adult protection designated lead who will decide whether to make a referral.

-If you have had to make an emergency referral, tell the child protection designated lead as soon as possible.
-They should follow up and take further advice if they think the action that Staffordshire Children's Advice and Support (SCAS)Advice and Referral Team take leaves the child in danger.
+If you have had to make an emergency referral, tell the adult protection designated lead as soon as possible.
+They should follow up and take further advice if they think the action that First Response/Advice and Referral Team take leaves the adult in danger.